xeroctl rerank & score

 string | Model identifier passed through to the API.
 Informational only. |

-rerank Output
+rerank output

 Default table output for a rerank request: